polimteo/FIFA21_Data_Cleaning_Python/README.md

 **Missing values**

 - The 'Loan Date End' and 'Hits' columns contained missing values.
-- In 'Loan Date End', the missing values represent players who are either on free transfer or under a permanent contract, so the missing values are valid in this context.
+- In the 'Loan Date End', the dates represent when the contracts for players on loan would end, while blank entries indicate players who are either free agents or under a regular contract.
+Therefore, these missing values are valid.
 - In the 'Hits' column, missing values indicate that players haven't been searched in the database.
 These blanks were replaced with 0, and the data type was changed to integer.

 **Inconsistent formatting of data.**